 The assessment of all real and tangible personal property for purposes of property taxation by State and local governmental units is the sole responsibility of the State Department of Assessments and Taxation.
 Assessment records and tax rolls are maintained in each county seat and in Baltimore City.
-Real property is valued at market value ("full cash value") and assessed in each year at a percentage of market value.
-In the 2000 legislative session, the Maryland State Legislature enacted a law providing that beginning July 1, 2001 property tax rates shall be applied to 100% instead of 40% of the value of real property, and that the real property tax rate shall be adjusted to make the impact revenue neutral.
-One-third of the real property is physically inspected and revalued by the State Department of Assessments and Taxation each year so that all
+Real property is valued at market value ("full cash value").
+One-third of the real property is physically inspected and revalued by the State Department of Assessments and Taxation each year so that all real property is inspected and revalued once every three years.
+Any increase in market value arising from such inspection and revaluation is phased in over the ensuing three taxable years in equal annual installments.